scale-tone/cognitive-search-static-web-apps-sample-ui/README.md

 ## Important note on authN/authZ

 By default there will be **no authentication** configured for your Static Web App instance, so anyone could potentially access it.
 You can then explicitly configure authN/authZ rules [as described here](https://docs.microsoft.com/en-us/azure/static-web-apps/authentication-authorization).
 E.g. to force every user to authenticate via AAD just add the following property: `"allowedRoles": [ "authenticated" ]` to the only one route that is currently defined in [routes.json](https://github.com/scale-tone/cognitive-search-static-web-apps-sample-ui/blob/master/public/routes.json).
-But, please, remember that `authenticated` is a built-in role, that corresponds to anybody anyhow authenticated.
+Please remember though, that `authenticated` is a built-in role, which corresponds to anybody anyhow authenticated.
 To restrict the list of allowed users further, you will need to define and assign your own custom roles.

 ## Implementation details